 Mothers and babies usually stay a few hours in the birthing suites following the birth before being transferred to a room.
 Your baby will remain with you at all times, unless transfer to the special care nursery is required.

-Where a general anaesthetic is given, a support person is permitted in the operating room after the anaesthetic has been administered and with the approval of the obstetrician, anaesthetist and operating room staff.
+- For elective caesarean section in which a general anaesthetic is administered a support person is permitted in the operating room after the anaesthetic has been administered and the obstetrician and anaesthetist both indicate their approval.

 - The nominated support person must receive prior formal instruction regarding their rights and responsibilities prior to the event and must acknowledge their agreement in writing.